 - 1. Start the Quartus II Programmer. - 2.
-Click Add File and select the path to the desired .sof. - 3.
-Turn on the Program/Configure option for the added file. - 4.
+Click Auto Detect to display the devices in the JTAG chain. - 3.
+Click Add File and select the path to the desired .sof. - 4.
+Turn on the Program/Configure option for the added file. - 5.
 Click Start to download the selected file to the FPGA.
 Configuration is complete when the progress bar reaches 100%.